gowebexamples/gowebexamples/content/static-files.md

 ## Static Files

-This example will show serve static files like CSSs, JavaScripts or images from a specific directory.
+This example will show how to serve static files like CSSs, JavaScripts or images from a specific directory.

 ``` go
 // static-files.go